Altarya/Fo-E-PS-HTMLMap/README.md

 You can also modify other Leaflet ui things using this same format, you can of course find out what classes to modify using your browser's(or the bundled Electron's) webpage inspector(Inspect Element).
 ## Styling the Globe
-The Globe is powered by an API named Cesium, which does not provide CSS classes, so you are more limited on how you can customize the markers on the map, don't worry tho!
+The Globe is powered by an API named Cesium, which does not provide CSS classes, so you are more limited on how you can customize the markers on the map, don't worry though!
 All functionality from the markers aside from that are kept, including the HTML powered descriptions.
 Still i wanted to give people the option to modify the icons and colours of the markers, so here's how it works:
 ### Colours
 Editing colours for POIs and Feature markers is done via the two bottommost lists in main.toml: poi_colour_list and features_colour_list.
 The names are derived from your class name that you define in your marker and the colour is an array of strings: